 What to Expect at Your Provider's Office

-Usually your doctor can diagnose androgenetic alopecia by examining you and taking a medical history.
-If your health care provider suspects alopecia areata, the health care provider may order a fluorescent antinuclear antibody (FNA) test, which can help determine if there is a problem with your immune system.
+Your doctor can usually diagnose androgenetic alopecia by examining you and taking a medical history.
+If your health care provider suspects alopecia areata, the provider may order a fluorescent antinuclear antibody (FNA) test, which can help determine if there is a problem with your immune system.

 Treatment depends on the type of alopecia you have.
 With many temporary forms of alopecia, hair will grow back without treatment.
 For people with alopecia areata, medications may help reduce hair loss.
 Some men with male pattern hair loss may consider surgery, such as hair transplants, scalp reduction, and strip or flap grafts.